Are you gearing up for Valentine’s Day? Here are over 100 valentine activities for preschoolers to add to your Valentine’s Day lesson plans.

 It’s also a good time to integrate fun, meaningful learning activities into the classroom and at home.

-Over 60 Valentine Activities for Preschoolers
+Valentine Activities for Preschoolers

 Would you add any other activities to the list?